 I needed to find out how serious she was and either give her the tattoo she wanted or get her the hell out.
 It’s been no more than five minutes and she was already having an effect on me.
 And not in a good way.
 She wasn’t one night stand material.
 She wasn’t someone you screwed for a weekend or a month and then got rid of.
 She was the forever kind of girl.
 And I had no room in my life for that.

 “I need a tattoo.”
 The beauty tilted her head up to look at me as she spoke.
 She was definitely small.
 But she wasn’t small in all the right places.
 No, in those places, she was fucking perfect.

-And I needed to cut off that train of thought quick.
+And I knew I needed to cut off that train of thought quick.
 It’s already led me too far down a path I didn’t want to go.
-I looked away from her, but quickly looked back after my eyes landed on Reed.
+I looked away from her, but quickly looked back after my eyes landed on Reed and his smirk I wanted to wipe off his goddamn face.
 The fucker knew what would happen the moment I saw her.

 I loved blue-eyed blondes.
 Or at least I loved one.
 But I’ve stayed away from them.
 All of them.
 Far away.
 So what the hell was he trying to pull?
 He could’ve taken her.
 But he didn’t.
 He decided to fuck with me instead.

 Rina knew better.
 She knew I didn’t deal with blonde, blue-eyed women.
 I only had to tell her once and that was it.
 It was a fucked up rule, but I was the owner, and what I say goes.
 For her and everyone else.